-The complete opcode must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted; otherwise, no erase will be performed.
-In addition, if any sector of the memory array is in the protected state, then the Chip Erase command will not be executed, and the device will return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
-The WEL bit in the Status Register will be reset back to the logical "0" state if a sector is in the protected state.
+The complete opcode must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no erase will be performed.
+In addition, if any sector of the memory array is in the protected state, then the Chip Erase command will not be executed, and the device will return to the idle state once the \overline{CS} pin has been deasserted.
+The WEL bit in the Status Register will be reset back to the logical "0" state if the \overline{CS} pin is deasserted on uneven byte boundaries or if a sector is in the protected state.